RandomDelta6/Surge/README.md

 # Notes

-All items are mounted on the back of the board,
+All items are mounted on the back of the board

+A 23AWG wire (0 ohm link) should be run across the back of the board from Epass1 to Epass2.
+Solder mask is not used on either side of the board.
+It is not used on the front to allow for deposited solder to increase current carrying capacity.
+It is not used on the back since it is not required.
+All copper traces are on the front side of the board only as a cost saving measure.
+NPTH maybe used to reduce cost further.

+Mounting: Plastic Prongs or Screw posts

 Although I am pretty confident the board should work, you might still wish to have the board verified by a professional.Couldn't find a proper model for Thermal Circuit Breaker, so it is missing in PCB view.